EddiEsteban/HW-06-Server-Side-APIs-Weather-Dashboard/README.md

 # Weather Dashboard

 This app allows you to retrieve weather and 5-day forecast information for a given location.
-Retrieves information from (OpenWeather's API)[https://openweathermap.org/api].
+Retrieves information from [OpenWeather's API](https://openweathermap.org/api).
 The 10 most recent search queries are locally saved, and revisiting the site will return these 10 in history sidebar; the weather and forecast content for the most recently searched item will be displayed immediately.
 The weather and forecast information can be quickly re-retrieved from these recent search queries by clicking them in the history sidebar.

 ## Usage